tompollard/omopetl/README.md

 Package for creating OMOP ETLs.

-## Structure

-1. `omopetl` package contains all the reusable ETL logic
-2. Project structure contains project-specific configurations, mappings, and input/output data.

 ## Usage

+The `omopetl` package has two core tools:

+1. `startproject`: Create an ETL project that contains configuration files for mapping between two data structures, and
+2. `run`: Run the ETL project on source data to create a set of data in the target format.

-### Initializing a transformation project
+### 1. Initializing a transformation project with `startproject`

 When a user runs `omopetl startproject myproject`, the following folder structure is created: